shogo-code/--resnet50-/README.md

 ## installation
-open your terminal and run it
+# Just open your terminal and run it
 `pip install -r requirements.txt`

 ## what is this?